spotinst/help/src/docs/kb/_faqs-for-review.md

 command terminated with exit code 137</code></pre>

 The liveness probe failed error typically happens when a node is overcommitted, and the controller pod does not respond to the check at the right time.
-Exit code 137 usually means out-of-memory issues.<font color="#FC01CC">livelness or readiness?</font>
+Exit code 137 usually means out-of-memory issues.vlivelness or readiness?</font>

 **Liveness probe failure** <font color="#FC01CC">include these links? livelness or readiness?</font>